LinguaPhylo/linguaPhylo.github.io/tutorials/templates/lphy-studio-intro.md

 To get started, [launch LPhy Studio](https://linguaphylo.github.io/setup/#launching-lphy-studio).
 To load the script into LPhy Studio, click on the `File` menu and hover your mouse over `Tutorial scripts`.
-A child menu will appear on the left side, and then select the script {{include.script}}.
+A child menu will appear, and then select the script {{include.script}}.

 The probabilistic graphical model will be visualised on the left panel.
 By clicking on the graphical components, you can view their current values